MortimerSnerd/pokey/README.md

     non-monospaced fonts.
 Slightly more complicated than
     just generating a bitmap font from a TTF, but allows chars we didn't anticipate.
+  - Add escapes and change buffers so coloring can change within a text?
-  - Possible simplification 2: Cache sentences, but using same per font/size cache with a texture vertically divided into font-height strips.
-Perhaps more efficient, but more bookkeeping needs to be done, as pieces of text will be expiring constantly.
+  ~~- Possible simplification 2: Cache sentences, but using same
+    per font/size cache with a texture vertically divided into font-height strips.
+Perhaps more efficient, but more bookkeeping needs to be done, as pieces of text will be expiring constantly.~~